 As with the more expensive A6 Allroad, Audi has persisted with black plastic cladding to provide the exterior of the A4 Allroad with a toughened-up appearance.
 It’s certainly not going to appeal to everyone, but the various styling measures help to instantly set the car apart from its road-biased siblings.

-An added 37mm of ride height improves approach and departure angles, while extra cladding along the underbody also provides improved protection to the components underneath.
+An added 34mm of ride height improves approach and departure angles, while extra cladding along the underbody also provides improved protection to the components underneath.

 The Audi A4 Allroad’s cabin is standard A4, so it’s good looking, superbly laid out and generally high in quality.
-There are also some unique touches, including shiny sill plates, cloth seat upholstery and dashboard applications that give it a slightly more rugged ambience.
+Unlike the previous generation the new A4 Allroad is available in two trims a standard one and a sport level.

-The 2.0TFSI petrol option combines good performance (0-62mph in 6.8sec) and decent efficiency (39.2mpg and 169g/km when equipped with the manual).
+The 2.0TFSI petrol option combines good performance (0-62mph in 6.1sec) and decent efficiency (44.1mpg and 147g/km when equipped with the manual).
 Being turbocharged, it also delivers its power in a similar fashion to the diesels, with a linear delivery of its 258lb ft.
 However, given the off-road bent of the Allroad, the extra torque of the diesels would be preferable.